 Located off the Keeping Room is the room that served as a formal entertaining space, as well as a Dining Room.
 There is a second bake oven to the right of the fireplace and a large closet to the left.
 The corner cupboard is original to the house, as are the hearts carved in the hallway door.
 Most of the china displayed in the corner cupboard is 18th century Delft from the Netherlands.
 From Rev. Bidwell’s inventory, we know he had no carpets or window treatments, both extravagant luxuries for the time.
 These were added by Hargis and Brush.

 The home’s Entrance Hall is spacious compared to most 18th century center-chimney saltbox homes.
 The wall colors throughout the house were chosen to match the original colors which were discovered under layers of modern paint that were stripped off during the restoration.
 Green was an expensive color in the 18th century and therefore was reserved for entrance halls and parlors to impress visitors.

-The much simpler second bed chamber, we call it the Children’s Room, has the original wood wall paneling, which was never painted.
+The much simpler second bedchamber, which we call the Children’s Room, has the original wood wall paneling, which was never painted.
 There is no fireplace in this room – possibly for safety reasons.
-The period quilts represent part of the museum’s excellent textile collection.
+The period quilts represent part of the Museum’s excellent textile collection.

 To the rear of the house, off both bed chambers, is the Garrett.
 This rough, attic-like space would have been used for storage and as a sleeping space for farmhands or other help.
 Today it contains displays of antique baskets and a portion of the historic chair collection.